Jamison Crowder Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Matchup vs. Tampa Bay

-- Crowder racked up zero receiving yards in his lone career matchup against the Buccaneers, 36.5 fewer than his over/under for Sunday's game.
+- Against the Buccaneers, Crowder put up zero receiving yards in one career matchup, 36.5 fewer than his over/under for Sunday's game.

-- Crowder did not have a touchdown catch in that outing against the Buccaneers.
+- Crowder did not have a touchdown catch in that game against the Buccaneers.

 - Note: Crowder's stats vs. Buccaneers date back to 2016.

-- The Buccaneers are allowing 259.6 passing yards per game this year, the NFL's 24th-ranked pass defense.
+- The 259.6 yards per game the Buccaneers are giving up through the air makes them the NFL's 24th-ranked pass defense.

-- At 1.5 passing TDs allowed per game, the Buccaneers defense is ranked 16th in the league.
+- At 1.5 passing TDs allowed per game, the Buccaneers defense is ranked 16th in the NFL.

 Recent Performances

-- Crowder did not record a catch in last week's game against the Jaguars.
+- Crowder did not have a catch in last week's game versus the Jaguars.

-- Crowder has racked up 59 receiving yards (19.7 per game), reeling in eight passes on 14 targets during his last three games.
+- Crowder's 14 targets have resulted in eight receptions for 59 yards (19.7 ypg) during his last three games.

 Crowder's New York Teammates